-Classes - Pranayama: Breathing through the whole body
+Classes - PranayamaSacred Breathing through the whole body

+Yoga masters knew from ancient times that the breth is the most essential part of human life, connecting us with the life energy behind all matter.
+They called this energy Prana.
 Pranayama is vibrant vitality.
-The Pranayama class is very easy, very, very easy.
-It may also be the most productive hour of lying down all day you will ever have.
-It is dedicated to the breath of life through which you can eventually experience the awareness, peace of mind and joy that lies within you.
+The Sacred Breathin: Mindfulness and Pranayama session is very easy, very, very easy.
+It is performed lying down, i=on a yoga mat, with a blanket and pillow if necessary.
+This may be the most productive hour of lying down all day you will ever have.
+It is dedicated to the breath of life through which you can experience the awareness, peace of mind and joy that lies within you.
 You will also discover the secret to harnessing a life force energy that grants you the ability to accomplish great things in life.

 We started breathing when we were born because we were exposed to the full force of gravity, and most of the time we don't ever think about breathing.
 If you had to remind your body to breathe, you wouldn’t have much time to do anything else!
 You breathe about 15-18 times every minute, or more than 20,000 times a day.
 Breathing air in and out is called respiration and it’s one of the essential activities your body does automatically.